TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ## 6. Program the FiPy Using MQTT

 In this chapter you will learn how to program the FiPy dev-kit to send data using MQTT directly to MIC.
-The chapter will guide you through how to use the provided example code to connect the FiPy to the LTE-M or NB-IoT networks and publish dummy messages directly to Telenor Managed IoT Cloud.
+The chapter will teach you how to use the provided example code to connect the FiPy to the LTE-M or NB-IoT networks and publish dummy messages directly to Telenor Managed IoT Cloud.

 The chapter will take you through these steps:
-   1. Download example code from GitHUB
+   1. Download and save the example code from GitHUB
-   2. Save the code and open it in VSCode
+   2. Download and save certificates and keys for your thing from MIC
-   3. Download certificates and keys for your thing from MIC
+   3. Open the code in VSCode
    4. Add the ThingID to your program's MQTT configuration
    5. Modify the program's network configuration
    6. Upload the program to your FiPy